 The Cafe Museum in 1987 (pre-renovation) – RP

 Oberlaa Konditorei (Kurbadstrasse, 10th District).
-A Vienna institution which has spawned a chain of pleasant cafes, with a strong focus on cakes (I had the Apfel Streusel Kuchen – apple crumb cake – and a kleiner Schwarzer).
-A bustling, lively place whose modern decor is offset, in the original near the Kurpark, by a certain grandeur and an impressively large range of cakes.
+A Vienna cake institution which has spawned a chain of pleasant cafes, with a strong focus on patisserie (I had the Apfel Streusel Kuchen – apple crumb cake – and a kleiner Schwarzer).
+A bustling, lively place whose modern decor is offset, in the original near the Kurpark, by a certain grandeur and an impressively large range of top Vienna cakes.
 Got a sweet tooth?
 You know you deserve it.

 The terrific cake selection at the Oberlaa Konditorei – Photo Robert Pimm

 Palmenhaus (Burggarten 1, 1st District).
 One of Vienna’s newer cafes, opened in 1998, in an airy greenhouse built in 1901.
 In winter, you can sit inside; in summer, the terrace is beautiful, with a view of the Burggarten.
 Good for people-watching or chilling; no pressure to move.
 The furniture on the terrace is functional; that inside is comfier.
 A friendly place with a lively ambience.

 The Palmenhaus terrace has a lovely location – Photo Robert Pimm